 If the report used to generate the disclosure is one that the practice does not ‘own’ and is unable to edit (for example, one created or published by another organisation or system supplier), the practice must contact the owner or publisher to ensure that national data opt-outs are applied before data is disclosed.

 Supporting your patients - resources and guidance

-We have provided resources for practice staff to share with patients if they have any questions.
-Staff should make sure they are aware of the national data opt-out so they can support their patients.
+Practices should make sure staff are aware of the national data opt-out so they can support their patients.

 - refer them to the website nhs.uk/your-nhs-data-matters

-- it's helpful to make sure that they know their NHS number
+- it's helpful to make sure they know their NHS number

 - ensure they have an up-to-date email address or mobile phone number in their GP practice record, as this will be used to verify their identity when they use the service